gerkenv/notes/sql/syntax.md

 #### Select Clauses:
-The query to get a complete table: select * from *table*;
+The query to get a complete table: <br>
+select * from *table*;

 Query in python presented as a string: <br>